-Management represented to the Audit Committee that the Company's audited consolidated financial statements for the year 2000 were prepared in accordance with generally accepted accounting principles, and the Audit Committee has reviewed and discussed the audited consolidated financial statements with management and the independent accountants.
+Management represented to the Audit Committee that the Company's audited consolidated financial statements for the year 2001 were prepared in accordance with generally accepted accounting principles, and the Audit Committee has reviewed and discussed the audited consolidated financial statements with management and the independent accountants.
 The Audit Committee discussed with the independent accountants matters required to be discussed by Statement on Auditing Standards No. 61 (Codification of Statements on Auditing Standards, AU Section 380).
-The Audit Committee has received the written disclosures and the letter from the Company's independent accountants required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees), and has discussed with the independent accountants that firm's independence.
+The Audit Committee has received the written disclosures and the letter from the Company's independent accountants required by Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees) describing all relationships between the independent accountants and the Company that might bear on the independent accountant's independence consistent with Independence Standards Board Standard No. 1 (Independence Discussions with Audit Committees).
+The Audit Committee has discussed with the independent accountants any relationship that may have an impact on that firm's objectivity and independence and satisfied itself as to the independent accountant's independence.
+The Audit Committee also considered whether the provision of non-audit services by the independent accountants is compatible with maintaining the independent accountant's independence.
+The Audit Committee also reviewed, among other things, the amount of fees paid to the independent accountants for audit and non-audit services (See "Ratification of Selection of Auditors").

-Based on the Audit Committee's review and discussion of the Company's audited consolidated financial statements with management and the independent accountants and the other reviews and discussions with auditors referred to in the paragraph above, the Audit Committee recommended to the Board of Directors that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2000 for filing with the Securities and Exchange Commission.
+Based on the Audit Committee's aforementioned review and discussions of the Company's audited consolidated financial statements with management, the Company's internal auditors and the independent accountants and the other reviews and discussions with auditors referred to in the preceding paragraph, subject to the limitations on our role and responsibility described above and in the Audit Committee Charter, the Audit Committee recommended to the Board of Directors that the Company's audited consolidated financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2001 for filing with the Securities and Exchange Commission.
+The Audit Committee also recommended the selection of KPMG LLP as the Company's independent accountants for 2002, and based upon our recommendation, the Board of Directors has selected KPMG LLP as the Company's independent accountants for the fiscal year ending December 31, 2002, subject to stockholder ratification (See "Ratification of Selection of Auditors").